-|Tracks listing and recording details.|
+Tracks listing and recording details.|

+>

-Rachmaninoff's Chopin Variations Op.
+> Rachmaninoff's Chopin Variations Op.
 22 is a fairly early work, written in 1903 when Sergei was 30, that has been sadly neglected, rather unlike his much later Corelli Variations (1931).
-It is recorded but occasionally, most recently by Lugansky I think, and taken seriously even more seldom.
-The work does contain some pastiche here and there, but it is a fine testimony of Rachmaninoff's pianistic genius.
-He takes the noble theme from Chopin's Prelude No. 20 and works out such a maelstrom of variations that, long before the end of the piece, one completely forgets the original.
+It is recorded but occasionally, recently by Lugansky (2004) for instance, and taken seriously even more seldom.
+The work does contain a few pages of pastiche, but it is nevertheless a fine testimony to Rachmaninoff's pianistic genius.
+He takes the noble theme from Chopin's Prelude No. 20 and works out such a maelstrom of variations that, long before the end, one completely forgets the original.
 On the whole, it is a fine work with some truly haunting pages; Bryce Morrison, in his liner notes, goes as far as calling the 21st variation ''as haunting and memorable as anything else in Rachmaninov.''
 Bolet's rendition, as it might be expected, is less powerful than Lugansky's but every bit as musical, if not more.
 Elegance and virtuosity, or poise and drama for that matter, may look like mutually exclusive qualities, at least in piano playing, but they seem to co-exist quite happily in Bolet.

+>

-The selection of preludes is a very strange one: Op.
+> The selection of preludes is a very strange one: Op.
 3 No. 2, Op.
 23 Nos.
 5 and 10, Op.
 32 Nos.
 7 and 12, though not in that order.
-It is not for nothing that the accent is on lyrical pieces, for in these Bolet truly excels, even though in some of them he has the intimidating competition of Horowitz and even Rachmaninoff himself.
-My major disappointment, which chiefly downgrades this disc to four stars, is the interpretations of the famous C sharp minor and G minor preludes.
+It is not accidental that most of them are lyrical pieces, for in them Bolet truly excels despite the intimidating competition of Horowitz and even Rachmaninoff himself.
+My major disappointment, which chiefly downgrades this disc from five to four stars, is the interpretations of the famous C sharp minor and G minor preludes.
 The former is played in a rather faster tempo than is customary today, more in the manner of Rachmaninoff himself actually.
 It is a fine performance in its own right, but it does not in the least erase memories of Ashkenazy's majestic recording, or of Rachmaninoff's vastly different but equally mind-blowing one.
-Bolet's clarity and golden tone are well present here, as always, but the climax somewhat lacks its essential grandeur.
+Bolet's clarity and golden tone are well presented here, as always, but the climax somewhat lacks its essential grandeur.